 - Interference from other neighbouring wi-fi networks.
-Your wi-fi network needs to compete against other neighbouring wi-fi networks.
+Your wi-fi network needs to compete against other neighbouring wi-fi networks for the same spectrum.
 This interference can reduce the speeds available on both networks.

 Mathematically, the relationship between wi-fi signal strength and download speed is described by a formula called Shannon’s law.
-It probably isn’t that useful to understand all of the details of the formula, rather it’s just best to try and optimise the performance of your wi-fi network by placing your router in a central location and away from physical barriers and interference sources.
-Often, however, your ability to do this will be limited by the location of your phone line.
+It probably isn’t that useful to understand all of the details of the formula.
+Rather, it’s just best to try and optimise the performance of your wi-fi network by placing your router in a central location and away from physical barriers and interference sources.
+Sometimes, however, your ability to do this will be limited by where the phone line enters your home.
 In larger homes, it’s often necessary to extend the range of your wi-fi network beyond what is available from a single access point or router.

 Mesh Networking VS Wi-Fi Range Extender